Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 Initial plan: fine-tune on my own messages

 The first decision was the data source.
-I wanted text that sounded unambiguously like me — so Instagram DMs, which are the platform I use most.
+I wanted text that sounded unambiguously like me, so Instagram DMs, the platform I use most.
 Instagram makes this easy: from Settings → Your activity → Download your information, you can request a JSON export of everything you've sent and received.

 The catch is that the data needs heavy cleanup before OpenAI's fine-tuning endpoint will do anything useful with it.